-Feature Details Testpoint Composition Testpoint composition is performed using the Testpoint Window.
-The Testpoint Window is context-sensitive and displays the Test Domain for the selected element in either the Project Browser or diagram.
+Feature Details Testpoint Composition Testpoint composition is performed using the Testpoints window.
+The Testpoints window is context-sensitive and displays the Test Domain for the selected element in either the Browser window or diagram.
 Selecting a single Class will display the Class structure.
 A 'pencil' icon is displayed against Classes and methods that have existing constraints.
-When you select a Test Cut, Set or Suite Test, the Testpoint window displays the entire Domain structure including all the Classes that make up the domain.
-Note: You can navigate the domain hierarchy using the 'Navigation' pane on the right.
-Testpoints are composed as expressions using the variable names of the Class members.
-The intelli-sense shortcut Ctrl+Space is available within the editor to help you find these.
+When you select a Test Cut, Set or Suite Test, the Testpoints window displays the entire Domain structure, including all the Classes that make up the domain.
+Note:

+You can navigate the domain hierarchy using the 'Navigation' pane on the right.
+Testpoints are composed as expressions, using the variable names of the Class members.
+The Intelli-sense shortcut Ctrl+Space is available within the editor to help you find these.
 Expressions that evaluate to True are taken to mean a pass.
 Returning False is taken to mean a fail.

+You can add or edit an existing Invariant by double-clicking the Class.

+You can add or edit an existing pre- or post-condition similarly by double-clicking the method.

+Double-clicking a Testpoint will automatically display the source code if it is available.

+Line conditions are best added from within the code editor using its shortcut menus.

+This image is of a pre-condition in the

-stereotypes: Test Cut, Test Set and Test Suite.
+Domain diagram are provided in three different stereotypes: Test Cut, Test Set and Test Suite.
 Management of the domain is as easy as modeling on any diagram.
 The toolbox and shortcut menus provide access to any Test Domain Artifacts.
 In brief, Testpoints from multiple Classes are aggregated into Test Sets.
 Test Sets are then linked to form Test Suites.
 Both Test Cuts and Test Sets are re-usable assets.
-Linking the same Test Set to the one or more Test Suites is a matter of drawing connectors. "testset" Sell Stock "testcut" "testcut" "testcut" Sell Account Sell Broker Sell Stock Account Broker Stock Test Domain and the Class Rarely would a Use Case involve all the methods of a single Class.
-Most likely it is Model realized using a variety of methods from collaborating Classes.
-We call this subset of methods a cut and the Test Cut Artifact is the tool we use to make these cuts.
-The Testpoint Window will adapt depending on the context, be that a Test Domain or Class element.
-This image shows the Testpoint window when a Test Cut has been selected.
-Note the checkboxes.
-These are only visible for a Test Cut.
-They denote the methods (Test Cut) which are contributing to a Test Set.
+Linking the same Test Set to the one or more Test Suites is a matter of drawing connectors.

+Test Domain and the Class Model

+Rarely would a Use Case involve all the methods of a single Class.
+Most likely it is realized using a variety of methods from collaborating Classes.
+We call this subset of methods a 'cut', and the Test Cut Artifact is the tool we use to make these cuts.
+The Testpoints window will adapt depending on the context, to be that for a Test Domain or Class element.
+This image shows the Testpoints window when a Test Cut has been selected.
+Note the checkboxes, which are only visible for a Test Cut.
+They denote the methods (Test Cuts) that are contributing to a Test Set.
 In this example the Test domain was generated by the Execution Analyzer, which did the method identification work for us.

+Testpoint Evaluation

-TestCut:AddCustomer > 🥖 🗆 🕎 🕶 🔛 🔞 Tests Constraints Parent Collections: ■ MaddCustomerTC2 AddCustomer int AddNew() int GetAddress(string) 4 int GetID() string GetName(string) 4 Testpoint Evaluation The Testpoint window is used to evaluate Test domains.
+The Testpoints window is used to evaluate Test domains.
 The window has a toolbar for starting or attaching to the target application.
 The domain to test is always reflected by the element that has context, so if you select a Class the window will show only the Class structure and Testpoints of that Class.
 If you select a Test Suite, the window will display the entire domain hierarchy and all the Testpoints included in it.
-Clicking on the Run button will load the Testpoint domain in the when and how of that constraint's capture are:

-Execution Analyzer, which will then evaluate, collect and update the report window as Use Cases pass or fail each test.
-The exact details of each constraint type and the
+Clicking on the Run button will load the Testpoint domain in the Execution Analyzer, which will then evaluate, collect and update the report window as Use Cases pass or fail each test.
+The exact details of each constraint type and the when and how of that constraint's capture are: